dmstr/docker-yii2-app/README.md

 ## Introduction

-This is a minimal dockerized application template for Yii 2.0 Framework.
+This is a minimal dockerized application template for Yii 2.0 Framework in about 100 lines of code.

 ## Requirements